deoxyribose/deoxyribose.github.io/_posts/2018-1-14-minimum-viable-product.md

 Here comes the exciting part:
 <pre><code>
-"""This procedureallows us to reuse computations between different structures.
+"""This procedure allows us to reuse computations between different structures.
 Most of the computation time is in the initialization steps.
 Each of these steps only needs to be run once on the full matrix, specifically when the first production rule is applied.